Mouse Bacterial Clean Up

 Bacterial Cleanup After a Rodent Infestation

-Rodents are most prolific at nesting, reproducing, and defocating in secluded areas like basements, attics, and crawlspaces.
-As the size of the colony grows though, and as they forage for food sources to sustain it, they become more comfortable traveling into your kitchen, pantries, and living spaces.
+Rodents are most prolific at nesting, reproducing and defecating in secluded areas like basements, attics and crawlspaces.
+As the size of the colony grows, and as they forage for food sources to sustain it, they become more comfortable traveling into your kitchen, pantries and living spaces.
 As this happens, you become more likely to come into contact with these unsanitary threats — on your carpets, in your cabinets, on fabrics, on kitchen surfaces and everywhere the rodents have left droppings or urine.

 At Cape Cod Pest Pros, we don’t just spot-clean.
 We offer rat and mouse cleanup services that ensure the safety and cleanliness of your home.
 We save you time, effort and the nasty experience of facing rodent aftermath yourself by making sure your house is clean and fully decontaminated.